i4Trust/tutorials/PacketDelivery-ReferenceExample/i4Trust-Marketplace/README.md

 The following describes how to setup a full instance of the FIWARE Business API Ecosystem (BAE) in the context of an i4Trust Data Space.
 This includes the BAE itself, as well as the required databases and an Identity Provider (Keyrock) for administrative access to the BAE.
+If you would like to add login with [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) to the Marketplace, there is optional section for that.

-This repository provides examples of the [Helm values files](./values) which show the minimum configuration parameters to be set.
+This repository provides examples of the [Helm values files](./values), which shows the minimum configuration parameters to be set.
 Adapt these for your setup before proceeding with the instructions.

 The helm chart of the BAE with all possible configuration values can be found here: